 What can a people do, how can they cope in a space where sovereignty will not necessarily liberate them?

-Yarimar Bonilla: Rosie, when you talk about statehood, is that independence?
+Yarimar Bonilla: When you talk about statehood, is that independence?
 In Puerto Rico, statehood means independence.
 In the context of Hong Kong?

 Obviously, the final question then becomes: what should become of Hong Kong?
 I think there are no obvious answers.
 Flag independence would still, in my view, not upend the forces that keep Hong Kong in the space that it is in right now.
 Not a single country within the Western First World system, both imperial and not, benefit from Hong Kong being freed from its current nexus of global capital.
 So hence the term non-sovereign.
 What can a people do, how can they cope in a space where sovereignty will not necessarily liberate them?